banzaicloud/telescopes/README.md

 ```
 ./telescopes --help
 Usage of ./telescopes:
-  -listen-address string
+      --dev-mode                                 development mode, if true token based authentication is disabled, false by default
+      --gce-api-key string                       GCE API key to use for getting SKUs
+      --gce-project-id string                    GCE project ID to use
+      --help                                     print usage
-        The address to listen on for HTTP requests. (default ":9090")
+      --listen-address string                    the address the telescope listens to HTTP requests. (default ":9090")
-  -log-level string
-        log level (default "info")
+      --log-level string                         log level (default "info")
-  -product-info-renewal-interval duration
-        Duration (in go syntax) between renewing the ec2 product info.
+      --product-info-renewal-interval duration   duration (in go syntax) between renewing the product information.
 Example: 2h30m (default 24h0m0s)
-  -prometheus-address string
-        http address of a Prometheus instance that has AWS spot price metrics via banzaicloud/spot-price-exporter.
+      --prometheus-address string                http address of a Prometheus instance that has AWS spot price metrics via banzaicloud/spot-price-exporter.
 If empty, the recommender will use current spot prices queried directly from the AWS API.
+      --prometheus-query string                  advanced configuration: change the query used to query spot price info from Prometheus. (default "avg_over_time(aws_spot_current_price{region=\"%s\", product_description=\"Linux/UNIX\"}[1w])")
+      --provider strings                         cloud providers to be used for recommendation (default [ec2,gce])
+      --token-signing-key string                 string representing a shared secret with the token emitter component
+      --vault-address string                     the vault address for authentication token management, not used in development mode
 ```

 ## API calls

 *For a complete OpenAPI 3.0 documentation, check out this [URL](https://editor.swagger.io/?url=https://raw.githubusercontent.com/banzaicloud/telescopes/master/docs/openapi/recommender.yaml).*

+> We have recently added Oauth2 (bearer) token based authentication to the `telescope` which is enabled by default.
+In order for this to work, the application needs to be connected to a component (eg.: http://github.com/banzaicloud/pipeline) capable to emit the `bearer token` The connection is made through a `vault` instance (which' address must be specified by the --vault-address flag) The --token-signing-key also must be specified in this case (this is a string secret that is shared with the token emitter component)

+*The authentication can be switched off by starting the application in development mode (--dev-mode flag) - please note that other functionality can also be affected!*

 #### `POST: api/v1/recommender/:provider/:region/cluster`